Wheeling and Lake Erie Railway (1916–1988): History

 To a greater extent they actually accomplished this feat, pouring some $2.6 million into the railroad and completing the entirety of the future Wheeling & Lake Erie's Cleveland - Zanesville corridor.
 Upon arriving, they quickly scrapped the Painesville idea and instead sought a direct entry into Cleveland.
 Construction began on July 5, 1880 and passenger service into downtown Cleveland was inaugurated on February 21, 1882.
 As George Hilton points out in his book, "American Narrow Gauge Railroads," while this was ongoing the railroad built a short, 8.7-mile extension south of Carrollton to reach coal mines in the Sherrodsville area that opened on January 1, 1882 (it was later abandoned in 1936).

 With a well-built right-of-way now capable of supporting relatively heavy traffic the CVRR next focused on a line due south from Canton.
 What was built as the Connotton Valley & Straitsville Railroad would extend to New Straitsville via Zanesville and Coshocton in pursuit of the Perry County coalfields.
-Work got underway in June of 1882 and had reached Coshocton (114.7 miles) almost exactly one year later in June of 1883.
+Work got underway in June 1882 and had reached Coshocton (114.7 miles) almost exactly one year later in June 1883.
 The group attempted to gather financing for the final push into Zanesville but managed only to secure around $300,000, less than half the amount needed (this money was later used to construct a beautiful, two-story passenger terminal in Cleveland which opened on August 29, 1883).

-Despite relatively strong business (in 1884 it carried 456,627 passengers, moved 192,400 tons of coal, and handled 41,668 tons of other freight) the company's heavy debt resulted in receivership during June of 1883.
+Despite relatively strong business (in 1884 it carried 456,627 passengers, moved 192,400 tons of coal, and handled 41,668 tons of other freight) the company's heavy debt resulted in receivership during June 1883.
 On May 9, 1885 it was reorganized as the Cleveland & Canton Railroad (C&C) and eventually managed to raise $1.7 million to convert the entire property to standard-gauge, a process completed on November 18, 1888.
 The C&C finished the 29-mile line to Zanesville but never made it into Perry County.